Skip to content

 What to expect

-If you have an nib patient who you consider is clinically suited to receive treatment at home, you can submit a referral form through the Vitalis or Pop-Up Health website.
-The service provider will then determine if they are eligible by checking your patient’s level of cover with nib, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home.
+They will then determine if your patient is eligible by checking the level of cover with nib, checking if the service is available in their area, and that their home is suitable for delivery of treatment at home.

 The service provider will provide regular reports to you on how your patient’s treatment is going.